acbates/SnappyUX/README.md

 ## Reacting to data changes
-Other framework do a whole pile of nonsense for getting reactivity.
-SnappyUX doesn't have that noise, but there's a simple way to tell the framework you care about a chunk of data and would like its magic to work when you update it...
+Other frameworks do a whole pile of nonsense for getting reactivity.
+SnappyUX doesn't have that noise, but there's a simple way to tell the framework you care about a chunk of data and would like to know when it's updated by something else...

 ```javascript
 const data = {